 5. Build, release, run (PaaS)

-- Automation of deployment (build, release, run)
+- Automation of deployments (build, release, run)

 - All builds produce immutable images

-- Deployment should not result in down-time
+- Deployment should result in zero down-time

 - Micro-services should consist of a single process